Who decides the time in Mallorca? Between bright mornings and long summer evenings

 1. Staggered school and work times: Pilot projects where schools and some businesses shift their start times could show how much daylight can be gained for children without emptying the evenings.

-2. Balearic coordination: Instead of relying only on Madrid, the island governments should jointly present a proposal to Brussels — this strengthens the negotiating position and prevents patchworks.
+2. Balearic coordination: Instead of relying only on Madrid, the Balearic governments pressing for permanent summer time should jointly present a proposal to Brussels — this strengthens the negotiating position and prevents patchworks.

 3. Local trial phases: Municipalities like Pollença, Alcúdia or Deià could introduce different models experimentally and collect data — on school tiredness, traffic accidents and revenue developments.